ahurlbatt/homeserver/README.md

 ## TO DO

 1. Monitoring
-   1. Add zfs_influxdb as source for Telegraf using exec input plugin
-   2. Remove prometheus, node-exporter and cadvisor
+   1. Remove prometheus, node-exporter and cadvisor
 2. Test restoring a backup
 3. Change zfs pools to disk by-id (/dev/disk/by-id/)
 4. Nextcloud Apps